iconsumeplutonium/personal-website/src/content/blog/post-1.md

 </div>

-### Filtering out non-articles

-As I progressed through this project, I added the ability to click on points and view the associated Wikipedia article.
-This led to me discovering that there existed pages on Wikipedia that have geographic coordiantes, but aren't articles.
-For instance, I discovered a point at 0°N 90°W associated with [this](https://en.wikipedia.org/?curid=17458267) page, which appears to belong to a user.
-I needed a way to filter out all the points that weren't articles.
-Where would I get that information?
-Well, it turns out that information is back in `enwiki-latest-pages.sql`, that 7GB SQL file that wasn't even halfway done after 4 hours of importing.
-According to the [schema](https://www.mediawiki.org/wiki/Manual:Page_table#page_namespace), the `page_namespace` column would tell me if an page was an article or not.

-(Now it was at this point that I got distracted and discovered that the `enwiki-latest-geo_tags.sql` table from earlier had coordinates for planets *other than Earth!* If you want to read more about that, check out the following addendum.)

 <details>
-<summary>Addendum: gt_globe and other celestial bodies</summary>
+<summary>Interlude: gt_globe and other celestial bodies</summary>

-After looking at the schema for the geotags DB again, I noticed that there was a column called `gt_globe` that could not be null, i.e. it must be present for every single set of coordinates.
+Now it was at this point that I got distracted and starting looking at the `enwiki-latest-geo_tags.sql` table from earlier and noticed that there was a column called `gt_globe` that could not be null, i.e. it must be present for every single set of coordinates.
 I ran it for the first 10 set of coordinates

 ```sql
 MariaDB [wikipedia]> select gt_globe from geo_tags limit 10;